-After recognition as an asset, buildings shall be carried at a revalued amount, being its fair value at the date of the revaluation less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
+After recognition as an asset, buildings whose fair values can be measured reliably shall be carried at a revalued amount, being its fair value at the date of the revaluation less any subsequent accumulated depreciation and subsequent accumulated impairment losses.

-Other property, plant and equipment (office furniture, equipment,computers, land and motor vehicles) are subsequently carried at cost less accumulated impairment losses and accumulated depreciation.
+Other property, plant and equipment (office furniture, equipment, computers and motor vehicles) are subsequently carried at cost less accumulated impairment losses and accumulated depreciation.
 Work in progress consists of items under construction and is measured at cost.
 Work in progress is transferred to the related category of assets and depreciated accordingly when the asset is completed and available for use.
 Items under construction are not used and thus not depreciated.